rigaya/NVEnc/NVEncC_Options.en.md

 ```

 ### --audio-filter [&lt;int&gt;?]&lt;string&gt;
 Apply filters to audio track.
-Filters available are [here](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters).
+Filters could be slected from [link](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters).

-You can also specify the audio track (1, 2, ...) to filter with [&lt;int&gt;].
+You can also specify the audio track (1, 2, ...) to filter.

 ```
 Example 1: --audio-filter volume=0.2  (lowering the volume)